 Zodak - instructions for use, analogues and reviews of the drug for the treatment of allergies, rhinitis and conjunctivitis.

-Zoladex - instructions for use, analogues and reviews of a drug for the treatment of endometriosis, fibroids and breast and prostate cancer.
+Zoladex - instructions for use, analogues and reviews of the drug for the treatment of endometriosis, fibroids and breast and prostate cancer.

 Zoledronic acid - instructions for use, analogues and reviews of the drug for the prevention and treatment of osteoporosis, myeloma, hypercalcemia in tumors.

-Zoloft - instructions for use, reviews and analogues of drugs for the treatment of depression and phobias.
+Zoloft - instructions for use, reviews and analogues of medication for the treatment of depression and phobias.

 Zopiclone - instructions for use, reviews and analogues of the drug for the treatment of insomnia and difficulty falling asleep.

-Non-benzodiazepines (sometimes colloquially called "Z-drugs") are a class of psychoactive substances similar to benzodiazepines in nature.
-The pharmacodynamics of non-benzodiazepines are almost identical to those of benzodiazepines, and therefore the drugs have similar benefits, side effects, and risks.
+Nonbenzodiazepines (sometimes colloquially called "Z-drugs") are a class of psychoactive substances, similar in nature to benzodiazepines.
+The pharmacodynamics of non-benzodiazepines are almost identical to the pharmacodynamics of benzodiazepine drugs, and, therefore, the drugs have similar benefits, side effects and risks.
 Non-benzodiazepines, however, have different or completely different chemical structures from benzodiazepines and, therefore, are not related to benzodiazepines at the molecular level.

 Classes